dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/02-Nov-2023/job-notifications-rn.md

 There are new quality-of-life improvements in dbt Cloud for email and Slack notifications about your jobs:

-- You can add external email addresses and receive job notifications from them.
+- You can add external email addresses and send job notifications to them.
 External emails can be:
     - Addresses that are outside of your dbt Cloud account
     - Third-party integration addresses for configuring notifications to services like Microsoft Teams or PagerDuty
 - You can configure notifications for multiple Slack channels.
 Previously, you could only configure one Slack channel.